-On December 1, 2022, the Company granted a total of 50,000 incentive stock options to directors, officers, and consultants of the Company.
-Each option is exercisable to purchase one common share of the Company for five years at a price of \$0.60 per common share.
+On March 27, 2023, Prospector granted of a total of 648,667 incentive stock options to directors, officers, and consultants of the Company.
+Each option is exercisable to purchase one common share of the Company for five years at a price of \$0.63 per common share in accordance with the terms of the Company's stock option plan.